Jonathan Groff appears in new 'Matrix Resurrections' film trailer; movie sequel set for release in December

 Jonathan Groff appears at the end of the official trailer for "The Matrix Resurrections," which was released by Warner Bros.
-Pictures this morning.
+Pictures Thursday morning.

 Information on the Ronks native's role in the "Matrix" sequel, which was at least partially filmed in Berlin, Germany, has not been revealed.